- Who we are

 If you've already told us that you're unhappy and are not satisfied with how we've handled things, you can go on to make a complaint (stage one).

-If you do decide to do this, we’ll contact you within three working days to confirm that things are being looked at.
+If you do decide to do this, we’ll acknowledge either immediately, if possible, but no later than three working days to confirm that things are being looked at.
 When we get in touch we'll give you the name of the person assigned to look after your complaint - your 'case manager' – and a reference number.

 Your case manager will then investigate and get back to you with their findings within ten working days (if they can't do so within the time, they'll tell you why).
 When they contact you they'll let you know if further action is to be taken and what that is.
 You'll also be told what went wrong as well as what we – or our contractors – have learned from your case.
 You’ll receive an apology, if appropriate, and, if compensation is to be given, you'll be told how that has been calculated.